oleiman/sweet-contracts/README.md

 You're not restricted to a set of predefined contract combinators, either.
 Defining your own is as simple as writing a suitable predicate function.

-    var Even = bang (x) { return x % 2 === 0; }, 'Even'
+    var Even = check(function(x) { return x % 2 === 0; }, 'Even');
-    var Odd  = bang (x) { return x % 2 !== 0; }, 'Odd'

-That goofy bang syntax is a result of a current limitation of the macro engine.
-This will get cleaned up soon.

 Keep in mind that slapping a contract on your function is not the magic bullet for programming in dynamic languages.
-The onus is still on you to write semantically meaningful code, but sweet-contracts aims to lighten your load a bit.
+The onus is still on you to write semantically robust code, but sweet-contracts aims to lighten the load a bit.

-###Installation and Dependencies

-To be fleshed out...
+###Usage

+NB: I haven't published this as an npm package yet, but you can clone the repository and use the npm infrastructure from inside the project directory.

+The best (and easiest) way to use sweet-contracts is to install it via npm:

+    npm install sweet-contracts

+This should take care of any and all dependencies automagically.
+Now, you can go ahead and create a file `test_contracts.js`:

+    var contracts = require("contracts.js");
+    setupContracts(contracts);

+    fun (Num) -> Num
+    function dbl(x) { return x + x; }

+    console.log(dbl(4));

+Go ahead and compile it using `sweet-contracts`:

+    $ sweet-contracts -o out.js test_contracts.js
+    $ node --harmony out.js
+    8

+Notice that you need to require `contracts.js` and pass it to the `setupContracts` macro any time you want to compile a file containing `sweet-contracts` syntax.
+This makes the module exported by `contracts.js` available to the `sweet-contracts` macros.
+You don't need to worry about this unless you forget those first two lines.

+Additionally, `contracts.js` makes use of some experimental JavaScript features (such as the WeakMap and Proxies).
+If you want to run the emitted code in node, you will need to pass the `--harmony` option (the libraries themselves will have been installed by npm).
+Similarly, if you want to run the code in a browser, you will need to enable experimental JavaScript.

+####Testing

+If you want to fiddle with this (which we hope you will), just install with the `dev` dependencies:

+    npm install --dev

+And run the tests:

+    npm test

 ###Functions